Eudorajab1/websaw-userguide/docs/source/getting_started.rst

         shell         Open a python shell with apps_folder's parent added to... version       Show versions and exit

-If not please refer to the :ref:`installation_label` section of this manual.
+If not please refer to the :ref:`installation` section of this manual.

 So lets take a look at creating a new app and let us call that app hello_world.